datastax/cassandra-data-apis/docs/protecting/README.md

 ## Using a service mesh ingress controller

 If you are using a service mesh such as Istio or linkerd, consider the features that are provided by the ingress controller for that service mesh.
-For example, Istio Gateway let's you restrict access to a set of virtual services that can bind to a server like explained in [this documentation][istio-gateway].
+For example, Istio Gateway lets you restrict access to a set of virtual services that can bind to a server like explained in [this documentation][istio-gateway].

 [envoy]: https://www.envoyproxy.io/